fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 The core of Fleek Network understands the IPLD CAR Content Addressable aRchive, which unpacks and traverses to cache individual files.
 The archive's content is hashed as Blake3, which Fleek Network uses to address all data coming and going into the network, regardless of their origin.

 :::caution warning
 Despite handling IPLD CAR files, it serves raw archive content to the client.
-In other words, if a request for a complete CAR came through a Gateway, the Gateway–as a client–would have to build the file from the streamed data before sending it to the end-user.
+In other words, if a request for a complete CAR came through a gateway, the gateway (as a client) would have to build the file from the streamed data before sending it as a response to the end user.
 :::

 :::info
 The ordering of blocks in a CAR is random, e.g. two different CAR files storing the same content.
-This causes need to traverse the archive (DAG-PB/UnixFS) to store the CAR blocks as individual content
+This causes the need to traverse the archive (DAG-PB/UnixFS) to store the CAR blocks as individual content.
 :::

 ### HTTP PUT Request Origin

 An **Origin** is a location where content originates from.
-In the context of Fleek Network, the origin has to be supported for data retrieval, some examples that should be supported are Arweave, Filecoin and IPFS.
-For example, a user of Fleek Network should have the data pinned for IPFS somewhere to have it cached by the Fleek Network CDN service on an `HTTP PUT` request.
+In the context of Fleek Network, the origin has to be supported for the data retrieval to function, some examples of what will be supported are Arweave, Filecoin and IPFS.
+For instance, the first supported storage is IPFS and a user of Fleek Network should have the data pinned for IPFS somewhere to have it cached by the Fleek Network CDN service on an `HTTP PUT` request.

 :::info
 A Client-side library can provide helpers to upload to some origin, such as IPFS and call the `HTTP PUT` for the origin.